Toy shop business plan for starting your own store

 Our target is to be the best and most renowned toy shop in our city, to earn a profit margin of $15k per month by the end of the first year, and then continue this margin at a steady rate over the years to come.

 Sean Kingsley, who has a bachelor’s degree in fine arts, will be the owner of Sean Toy Store.
 Besides doing painting and artwork, he always had a wish to start his toy business plan which he is going to fulfill by opening a toy shop

 3.2 Why the Business is being started

-Sean is passionate about artworks and paintings but in order to have a permanent and profitable source of income he has decided to start his own business.
+Sean is passionate about artworks and paintings but in order to have a permanent and profitable source of income he has decided to start his own toy business plan.
 After analyzing which businesses he can start, he has decided to opt for opening a toy shop.